jrotzetter/random-password-generator/README.md

 > To prevent user errors, the generated password is displayed in a font ("_consolas_") chosen to distinguish between characters that could otherwise easily be confused with each other, such as the lowercase 'l', the uppercase 'I', and the number '1', or the letter 'O' and the number '0'.

 > [!IMPORTANT]
-> Some of the generated passwords may contain special characters that could be prohibited by certain password policies.
+> Some of the generated passwords may contain special characters that could be prohibited by certain password policies and, in such cases, should simply be excluded from the generation process using the appropriate field.

 ## Installation